User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 EXPERIENCE DESIGN

-We mapped core user flows to ensure planning tasks felt approachable, collaborative, and culturally meaningful.
+We mapped prospective user flows from planners’ challenges to envision how Kinnect could make tasks approachable, collaborative, and culturally meaningful while supporting multi-generational engagement

 Assigning tasks to planning committee members: Designing a straightforward flow to delegate responsibilities and reduce coordination friction.